WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 configured.
 Configuration includes what codec to use, size and frame rate of video, and where to send the media.

-The signaling layer is based on an advertisement and proposal model.
+The singling layer is based on an advertisement and proposal model.
 Each endpoint can create an advertisement that describes what it supports including things like supported codecs and maximum bitrates.
 A proposal can be sent to an endpoint that tells the